History of Mauritania in Timeline

 In 1912, the French armies defeated Adrar and incorporated it into the territory of Mauritania.

-In 1959, Mauritania enshrined abolition of slavery, albeit implicitly, in its constitution.
+Mauritania enshrined abolition of slavery, albeit implicitly, in its 1959 constitution.

 1960: Independence achieved

-In 1960, Mauritania achieved independence after being colonized by France as part of French West Africa.
+In 1960, Mauritania achieved independence from France, marking a significant turning point in its history after being part of French West Africa.

-In 1964, President Moktar Ould Daddah formalized Mauritania as a one-party state with a new constitution.
+In 1964, President Moktar Ould Daddah formalized Mauritania as a one-party state with a new constitution, establishing an authoritarian presidential regime.

-In 1965, the Roman Catholic Diocese of Nouakchott was founded.
+In 1965, the Roman Catholic Diocese of Nouakchott was founded, serving the Catholics in Mauritania.

 In 1976, Mauritania, along with Morocco, annexed the territory of Western Sahara.

-In 1978, Daddah was re-elected in uncontested elections.
+In 1978, President Daddah was re-elected in an uncontested election under the one-party constitution.

-In 1979, Mauritania withdrew from Western Sahara after military losses to the Polisario.
+In 1979, Mauritania withdrew from Western Sahara after military losses to the Polisario, with its claims taken over by Morocco.

 In 1981, United States newspapers mistakenly reported that the Central Intelligence Agency planned a covert operation to overthrow the government of Mauritania as part of U.S. Cold War strategy.

-In December 1984, Haidallah was deposed by Colonel Maaouya Ould Sid'Ahmed Taya.
+In December 1984, Haidallah was deposed by Colonel Maaouya Ould Sid'Ahmed Taya, who relaxed the political climate while retaining tight military control.

 1984: Filming of Fort Saganne